-For the last 11 years I have been a full time Ayurvedic Practitioner and Yoga teacher.
+Since 2007 I have been a full time Ayurvedic Practitioner and Yoga teacher.
 During this time I have helped and educated many clients with things such as:

 No one is too young or old to benefit from Yoga and Ayurveda – my clients have ranged from 3 months to 95 years old!

 As a wife and mother of two, my children have been my best teachers and critics.
 I have quickly learned through nourishing my family which recipes work and which do not, and how to utilise food, herbs, breathing and yoga techniques to stay calm and in good health even when challenges are presented.